Savan-Gadhiya/Travel-The-World/README.md

 # Travel-The-World
-I made this front end website using html and css
+I made this front end of webpage using html and css.